xamarin/xamarin-macios/docs/website/mtouch-errors.md

 This error message is reported when an internal consistency check in Xamarin.iOS fails.

-This indicates a bug in Xamarin.iOS; please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with a test case.
+This indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

 ### <a name="MT0100"/>MT0100: Invalid assembly build target: '*'.
 Please file a bug report with a test case (http://bugzilla.xamarin.com).

 This error message is reported when an internal consistency check in Xamarin.iOS fails.

-This is always a bug in Xamarin.iOS; please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with a test case.
+This is always a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

 ### <a name="MT0101"/>MT0101: The assembly '*' is specified multiple times in --assembly-build-target arguments.